-- The key to anaphylaxis prevention is avoidance of the known trigger(s). - Children with food anaphylaxis require special precautions to avoid exposure to food triggers.
+The key to anaphylaxis prevention is avoidance of the known trigger(s).
+Children with food anaphylaxis require special precautions to avoid exposure to food triggers.

-We currently have a student in the school who has a severe anaphylactic reaction to nuts.
+We occasionally have students in the school who have severe anaphylactic reactions to nuts.
 Our school requests that families use restraint in regard to sending nuts and nut products to school.